deltachat/deltachat-pages/es/help.md

 - Todos los miembros del grupo tienen los **mismos derechos** que los demás.
 Por esta razón, todos pueden eliminar o añadir miembros al grupo.
 - Para añadir o eliminar miembros, haga clic en el nombre del grupo en la pantalla de chat.

-### ¿Qué es un grupo verificado?
+### What is a verified group?
 Why is it experimental?

 - A verified group is a chat that gurantees safety against an active attacker.
 All Messages in a verified chat view are e2e-encrypted, and